 The earnings limit can reduce your benefit amount if you take Social Security early and continue to work.
 You'll also want to look at changes in your insurance needs and make sure you have your basic estate planning documents in order.

 If you are married, and your spouse will be drawing social security as well, you might consider the 62/70 split.
 This tactic is used when one spouse has a lower income than the other.
 The lower-income spouse files at age 62, and the higher income spouse files at 70.
 The theory behind this is that one gets to retire and draw a benefit while the other continues to work with their benefit increasing.

 Age 65 is when Medicare begins.
 Most people should enroll in Medicare a few months prior to their 65th birthdays even if they have employer or retiree health coverage.
 Part of your Medicare coverage is free if you have enough years of work in the U.S., but Medicare Part B is not free.

 You'll pay a premium based on your modified adjusted gross income (MAGI) from your last two years' tax returns.
 If your current income is much lower than your income was two years ago, you can request a decrease in your Medicare Part B premium.

 For most couples, delaying the start of the highest earner's Social Security until he reaches age 70 makes a lot of sense, but there's absolutely no benefit to waiting until past age 70 to begin benefits.

 Age 70 ½

-You're required to take distributions from your IRAs and/or other qualified retirement accounts like 401(k) plans when you reach the age of 70 1/2.
+You're required to take distributions from your IRAs and/or other qualified retirement accounts like 401(k) plans when you reach age 72 (70 ½ if you reach 70 ½ before January 1, 2020).
 These mandatory distributions are called required minimum distributions or RMDs.
-They can be made in cash or you can distribute shares of investments.

 The total dollar amount that's distributed will be included as taxable income on your tax return.
 You can have taxes withheld directly from the distributions.
 This is often a good idea so you don't come up short on funds when you file your tax return.